oktadev/okta-blog/_source/_posts/2020-09-28-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

 cd Okta_SAML_Example
 ```

-Finally, run the sample application to make sure it works:
+Finally, run the sample application to make sure that it works:

 ```sh
 dotnet watch run